heremaps/devrel-workshops/harp.gl/jsconf.asia/README.md

 });
 ```

+### Challenge (15 mins)

+Play around with the map's settings to center it at your favorite city, with your favorite projection, and with the pitch and rotation changed.

 ## Section 3: Styling the base map

 Since harp.gl is a vector-based renderer, you can style the map on the client side to look however you like.
 You can style any map layer as you like to match your organization's brand guidelines, or just to have fun with your favorite colors.